lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 Note that, unlike Emacs and Slime, it doesn't switch Lisp's current directory.

+## Export symbols

+Use `Alt-x lisp-add-export` on a symbol to automatically add it to the `:export` clause of your `defpackage` (or `uiop:define-package`) definition.

+NB: on contrary to Slime, it doesn't add all the readers, writers or accessors of a class definition.

 ## Remove unused imports

 The function `Alt-x lisp-organize-imports` will delete the unnecessary